Maybe I’m clever, or maybe I’m just lazy.

 Nice touch, yes?

-The idea here is that you are leveraging the credibility of known third parties, since you are less well-known to the customer.
+The idea here is that you are leveraging the credibility of known third parties, since you are less well-known to your customer.

 Not a problem.

-You can always look for other sources to reference.
+You can always look for other similar vanity stats to reference.

 When you’re writing your FAQs, think of them like conversations you might be having with clients over the phone.